HeatherHillers/qfield_vegetation_monitoring/demo1_hello/README.md

 ### The Plugin component

 plugincomponent.qml is pretty much equivalent to the main dialog in most QGIS plugins.
 This is loaded and opened by the Loader in vegetation_monitoring.qml when the pluginButton is clicked.

+### Log Messages

+iface.logMessage prints to the message log from the Loader when the button is clicked, and from the plugincomponent when the component is loaded

 ## Data and Project, Running the demonstration